 - ethical concerns (1%)

 - teamwork (1%) – did you work to ensure everyone played a part in the presentation?

-- slide quality (1%) – are the slides visually compelling? did you include visuals to demonstrate your points?
+- slide quality (1%) – are the slides clean, simple, meaningful and visually compelling?
+Did you include visuals to demonstrate your points?

 - speaking quality (1%) – is the speaking lively and clear? (this will be individually based)